 Opening Hours: 7:30am – 3:30pm (Mon-Fri)

-Cafe with resting quality dining.
+Cafe with restaurant quality dining.
 Eggs sous-vide and citrus-cured salmon anyone?

 76 Devonshire Street, Surry Hills